 Viruses are estimated to be the cause of adult CAP in at least 20 percent of cases.
 Fungi rarely cause pneumonia in people who are generally healthy; people with a weakened immune system (those with HIV, organ transplant patients, or those on chemotherapy) are at higher risk of fungal infection.
 Other organisms, such as Mycoplasma, are a common cause of mild pneumonia but can occasionally cause serious disease.

-Common symptoms of pneumonia include shortness of breath, pain with breathing, a rapid heart and breathing rate, nausea, vomiting, diarrhea, and a cough that often produces green or yellow sputum; occasionally the sputum is rust colored.
+Common symptoms of pneumonia include fever, chills, shortness of breath, pain with breathing, a rapid heart and breathing rate, nausea, vomiting, diarrhea, and a cough that often produces green or yellow sputum; occasionally the sputum is rust colored.
 Most people have a fever (temperature greater than 100.5ºF or 38ºC), although elderly people have fever less often.
-Shaking chills (called rigors) and a change in mental status (confusion, unclear thinking) can occur.
+Shaking chills (called rigors) and a change in mental status (confusion, unclear thinking) can also occur.

 Pneumonia is usually diagnosed with a medical history and physical examination, as well as a chest x-ray.
 The need for further testing depends upon the severity of the illness and the person's risk of complications.

-Sputum testing — Sputum testing requires a sample of sputum, collected from a deep cough.
+Sputum testing — Sputum testing requires a sample of sputum collected from a deep cough.
 Culture of sputum is used to identify the bacteria that caused the pneumonia and can help determine which antibiotic is best.

 Urine antigen testing — Urine tests can be helpful for diagnosing pneumonia caused by two bacteria, Streptococcus pneumoniae and Legionella pneumophila.
-These tests are easy to perform, and provide rapid results.
+These tests are easy to perform and provide rapid results.

 A blood culture is used to determine whether the infection has spread from the lungs into the blood stream.
 It involves taking a sample of blood from a vein and testing it for bacteria.
 Normally, there should be no bacteria in the bloodstream.
 Blood cultures are used to identify the bacteria that caused the pneumonia and to guide the choice of antibiotic.
 A patient's antibiotics may be changed when results of the blood or sputum cultures are completed (usually after 48 to 72 hours).